Greater-London-Authority/ldn-viz-tools/.changeset/quiet-apricots-happen.md

 "@ldn-viz/docs": patch
 ---

-Header and Modal Header themed dark as default
+CHANGED: Header and Modal Header are now themed dark as default, but this can be overridden with a prop